 GDPR has both complex legal and technical implications.
 Several sanctions can be imposed for violations, ranging from a simple warning to up to $20 million EUR or 4% of the annual worldwide turnover of the preceding financial year.

 Silent Breach can assist in understanding your company's posture with respect to GDPR and guide you in implementing the gaps to meet this new regulation.
 Silent Breach works with GDPR experts and lawyers across Europe to certify that you will be fully and safely compliant.

 What is CCPA?

-The California Consumer Protection Act (CCPA) is designed to enhance data privacy rights and consumer protections for the citizens of California and comes into effect on January 1, 2020.
+The California Consumer Protection Act (CCPA) is designed to enhance data privacy rights and consumer protections for the citizens of California.
 Aside from protecting consumer rights, CCPA requires companies to make it easy for consumers to decide how their personal data is being used.

 The purpose of CCPA is three-fold:

 CCPA applies to any for-profit business that does business in California and has annual gross revenues over $25 million or possesses data pertaining to at least 50,000 devices, households, or consumers or earns more than half of its annual revenue from selling consumer data.

 Fines range up to $7,500 for each intentional violation and $2,500 for unintentional violation.
 In the event of a security breach, companies can be fined between $100 and $750 per Californian user, in addition to any other court-ordered damages.

 Silent Breach works with CCPA experts and lawyers to certify that you are fully compliant.